XVincentX/vncz/_posts/2015-11-10-owlreplica.markdown

 </div>
 {% endhighlight %}

-The structure is quite simple: inside the own div we have placed 2 hands and two arms.
+The structure is quite simple: inside the own div we have placed 2 hands and two arms (we will see later why).

 {% highlight css %}
 .owl